Bukavu: Education

 There are many schools and universities present in Bukavu.
 The city also is known to be one that gives good education in D. R. Congo.

 Université Catholique de Bukavu, Université Évangélique en Afrique.
 The Official University of Bukavu was founded in 1993.

 Parks

 Kahuzi-Biéga National Park, a World Heritage Site and one of two homes of the eastern lowland gorilla, is close to the city and can be reached from the road to Kavumu.
 The park headquarters at Tshivanga is located 31 km from Bukavu.

 Places of worship

-Among the places of worship, they are predominantly Christian churches and temples : Roman Catholic Archdiocese of Bukavu (Catholic Church), Kimbanguist Church, Baptist Community of Congo (Baptist World Alliance), Baptist Community of the Congo River (Baptist World Alliance), Assemblies of God, Province of the Anglican Church of the Congo (Anglican Communion), Presbyterian Community in Congo (World Communion of Reformed Churches).
-There are also Muslim mosques.
+Among the places of worship, they are predominantly Christian churches and temples: Roman Catholic Archdiocese of Bukavu (Catholic Church), Kimbanguist Church, Baptist Community of Congo (Baptist World Alliance), Baptist Community of the Congo River (Baptist World Alliance), Assemblies of God, Province of the Anglican Church of the Congo (Anglican Communion), Presbyterian Community in Congo (World Communion of Reformed Churches).
+The city also counts a few mosques.